 Three Sixty Solar Provides Look Ahead

-VANCOUVER, British Columbia, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Three Sixty Solar Ltd. VSOL VSOLF ("Three Sixty," "Three Sixty Solar," or the "Company"), an innovative alternative energy design, manufacture, and sales organization focused on solar equipment supply to the global marketplace, is pleased to provide a brief review of some of the important events in 2022 and a look forward to the company plans for the year ahead.
+/EIN News/ -- VANCOUVER, British Columbia, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Three Sixty Solar Ltd. (NEO: VSOL) (OTC: VSOLF) (“Three Sixty,” “Three Sixty Solar,” or the “Company”), an innovative alternative energy design, manufacture, and sales organization focused on solar equipment supply to the global marketplace, is pleased to provide a brief review of some of the important events in 2022 and a look forward to the company plans for the year ahead.

 2022 Highlights